 Take a 30-minute tractor-drawn hayride through a light display and winter wonderland complete with holiday music at the Lights on the Neuse Christmas Light Park in Clayton, North Carolina, about 17 miles from Raleigh-Durham.
 After the ride, take some time to visit with Santa or enjoy some candy or hot cocoa from Santa's Sweet Shop.

-In 2017, Lights on the Neuse is open evenings from 6 to 9 p.m. starting Nov.
-24. It's open Nov.
-24 and 25 and all the weekends in December through Dec.
-24, along with a few days during the week from mid-December on.
+In 2018, Lights on the Neuse is open evenings from 6 to 9 p.m. starting November 23.
+It's open November 24 and 25 and all the weekends in December through the 24, along with a few days during the week from mid-December on.
 Check the schedule on the website for specific days that the display is open.

 03 of 04

-The Lucky Strike Tower at the American Tobacco Campus will be lit up again in 2017, marking 13 years of this annual event.
-This year the switch will be flipped on the tower's holiday lights at 6 p.m. on Dec.
-1. Santa will make an appearance, and you'll be entertained by live entertainment by local bands, musicians from Jordan High School, and the Durham Children's Choir.
+The Lucky Strike Tower at the American Tobacco Campus will be lit up again in 2018, marking over a decade for this annual event.
+This year the switch will be flipped on the tower's holiday lights at 6 p.m. on December 1.
+Santa will make an appearance, and you'll be entertained by live entertainment by local bands, musicians from Jordan High School, and the Durham Children's Choir.

 04 of 04